 University staff are invited to attend the Remembrance Service which is held annually in Durham Cathedral to remember those killed in both world wars and later conflicts.
 The next service will be held on Sunday 11 November 2018 at 10:15 am.

 The service is open to the public but to guarantee a seat, staff are advised to register their place in the University party for themselves and their guests.
 Further information on confirming attendance will be published nearer the time.

-Staff may request to join the Staff Procession, if eligible, or to take a seat in the pews reserved for the University.
-The Staff Procession at the service will be comprised of degree holders who are also:
+Staff may request to join the Academic Procession, if eligible, or to take a seat in the pews reserved for the University.
+The Academic Procession at the service will be comprised of:

 The Cathedral is normally crowded for this service which includes county and city representatives from the armed forces and cadets, civic leaders, police, prison service, uniformed organisations, local community, clergy and University.
 At the end of the service the Vice-Chancellor/Pro-Vice-Chancellor alongside HM Lord Lieutenant and representatives from the region lay wreaths at the war memorial in the Cathedral.
 More wreaths are then laid by other representatives in attendance including Student Community Action.
 After the service current and former representatives of the armed forces and cadets process from Palace Green to the market place.